 Methodology: Plumber Salary By State

-To better understand plumber pay by state, Zippia has aggregated data across a multitude of channels including the BLS, FLC, and OPM.
-We then supplement that data with actual listed salaries from job posts.
-Finally, the data science team calculates a weighted average of these inputs to create an average pay for plumbers by state.
+To better understand plumber pay by state, Zippia has aggregated data from various sources, including the Bureau of Labor Statistics (BLS), Federal Labor Commission (FLC), and Office of Personnel Management (OPM).
+We supplement this data with actual listed salaries from job posts and calculate a weighted average to establish an accurate average pay for plumbers by state.

 Plumber Salary By State FAQs